 Website Filters are used to allow you to set up a list of allowed Web sites that can be used by multiple users through the network.
-When Web Filter is enabled, all Web sites not listed on this page will be blocked.
-To use this feature enter the text string of allowed websites and click Save Settings.
-You must also select Apply Web Filter under the Access Control section.
-To delete the text, click Clear the list Below.
+To use this feature select to Allow or Deny, enter the domain or website and click Save Settings.
+You must also select Apply Web Filter under the Access Control section (page 40).